“I'm still nosy, you know. Curious.”

 Over the last two decades, Dr. Milner’s research has focused on two themes: how the brain of bilingual people handles language, and how structures in the brain's medial temporal lobe serve in the memory to locate objects and to recognize an object's features.
 With her colleague, Denise Klein, she used brain-imaging to investigate whether performance in a second language involves the same neural substrata as that in a first language.
 Her other studies revealed the importance of the brain's right hippocampal region in spatial memory.
 Her research also demonstrated how the brain's frontal cortex acts to place recent events in temporal order.
 This work made insights into the relationship between speech patterns and right- and left-handedness.

-In recent years, Dr. Milner has entered an increasingly public role, giving numerous interviews for television, radio, podcasts, newspapers and magazines.
-She has become one of Quebec and Canada's best-known scientists at home and around the world, in part due to national and international media reporting on her career and research.
-Dr. Milner was also invited to deliver some of the most prestigious lectures in science.
+Dr. Milner has given numerous interviews for television, radio, podcasts, newspapers and magazines.
+She is one of Quebec and Canada's best-known scientists at home and around the world, in part due to national and international media reporting on her career and research.
+Dr. Milner has delivered some of the most prestigious lectures in science.
 Among these was an address describing her seminal work on memory to the 2014 World Congress on Brain, Behaviour and Emotions in Montreal, and the inaugural Governor General Lecture at Queen’s University, Kingston, in 2005.